-This article here is not meant to be a review of the film- there have been plenty of them, by people far more authorized to write them than myself.
-It’s merely a way to share with you the insights I gained from watching the movie:
+Just as a disclaimer: this article is not meant to be a review of the film- there have been plenty of them, by people far more authorized to write them than myself.
+It’s merely a way to share with you the 5 style insights from The September Issue that stuck with me even well after finishing the movie:

 On the off chance that you haven’t seen this film by now, I really encourage you to.
 I think it’s iconic if you are interested in fashion, and quite unbiased in the way it presents this world.